allisonwang25/Personal-Health-and-Wellness-Aggregator/README.md

   - total_workout_minutes

 # Design Choices
-- Time standard: All grouping is done by UTC date to avoid ambiguity (this can in pratical use be converted more simply to the local time of the us4er).
+- Time standard: All grouping is done by UTC date to avoid ambiguity (this can in pratical use be converted more simply to the local time of the user).
 - Sleep attribution: Sleep is attributed to the UTC date of its start timestamp, not the end.
 - Workout attribution: Workouts are parsed as local (PDT/PST) and converted to UTC before grouping.
 - Libraries over manual math: Uses zoneinfo and dateutil instead of manually subtracting 7/8 hours, to avoid subtle DST bugs.
+Using dateutil over datetime so that the time zone can be parsed along with the date time, protected against possible corrupt data that has the wrong time zone)
 - JSON-friendly: Sets (like training_types) are converted to lists before writing to JSON.
+- Used Json python library due to its robust framework built to writing dicts to files with readable formatting

 # AI Usage
 - used for developing some of the tests, making sure to check the expected behavior (made it easier to have many large sets of data)
-- used for writing the regex for datetime parsing before switching to use dateutil parsing
+- used for writing the regex for datetime parsing before switching to use dateutil parsing (made sure to test it with edge cases

 # Usage